 Seasonal.
 The disease is most common when ticks become active in the environment, generally speaking, once temperatures are consistently above 40 degrees starting in Spring and continuing until the Fall frost.

 Generally, experts agree that treatment with antibiotics is effective in the treatment of Lyme Disease.

 No shot !
 Then how do I protect myself?

-Avoid overgrown areas of brush or grass, wear light colored clothing (to make it easier to find them), use insect repellent with DEET, and check yourself for ticks if you visit an area you suspect may have been infested with ticks.
+Avoid overgrown areas of brush or grass, wear light colored clothing (to make it easier to find them), use insect repellent with DEET, and check yourself and your pets for ticks when returning indoors.